BAISD-CC/Weave/README.md

   - Hardware tracking and checkout/return logging
   - Historical views of device assignments

-These features should be implemented as self-contained modules that integrate with the core Relay API using consistent design patterns.
+These features should be implemented as self-contained modules that integrate with the core Weave API using consistent design patterns.

 ### 5.2 Developer Setup Notes